Application of Neutrons and Synchrotron Radiation in Materials Science with special focus on Fundamental Aspects of Materials

 This school starts again with the fundamentals of synchrotron radiation and neutron scattering.
 In contrast to MATRAC 1, the focus is subsequently shifted towards neutron techniques and their application on specific problems in materials science.
 Different classes of modern materials are presented and it will be shown how neutron scattering, on the one hand, and synchrotron radiation, on the other hand, can be used to explore the microscopic mechanisms that are responsible for their properties.
 While fundamental aspects are dominating, application related phenomena will be covered as well.

-The next school will take place in late summer 2022.
-The exact date will be published in due course.
+The next school will take place in autumn 2024.